Evan Dimas: Persija Jakarta

 After weeks of speculation around which team would interest him, Evan signed for one of the richest clubs in Indonesia, Persija Jakarta, to play in the 2020 Liga 1.

 Evan made his Persija debut in a 3–2 win against Borneo on 1 March 2020 as a substitute for Sandi Sute in the 19th minute, and he also scored his first goal for the team in the 86th minute.
 And then, that season ended after only three matches due to the COVID-19 pandemic.
 Evan only played in two games but managed to score two goals, which was the same amount in his 20 appearances in Selangor and Barito respectively.
 There was high expectation that Evan finally found a team that could showcase his talent.

 Return to Bhayangkara FC

 That expectation failed to pan out due to the canceled 2020 season and Persija's failure to keep Evan for another year.
 In early 2021, Evan decided to re-join former club Bhayangkara, signing a one-year contract.
 Evan made his Bhayangkara debut in a 2–1 win against Persiraja Banda Aceh on 29 August 2021 as a substitute for Wahyu Suboseto in the 76th minute.
 He played the full 90 minutes in a 1–2 win against Bali United on 23 October.

 He played the full 90 minutes in the won to Persikabo 1973 on 20 February 2022, where he registered one assist.
-Until the end of the season, he contributed with 22 appearances, dan without goals during with Bhayangkara for one season.
+He made 22 appearances for Bhayangkara during the season, without scoring.